 Payment for classes is due upon registration.
 Students need to plan ahead by reviewing payment options and available resources.
-At specific times the College provides a deferred payment period; students should check with the Financial Aid Office to see if tuition deferment is an option.

 What is Financial Aid?

 Student financial aid is money received from an outside source to assist the student in paying for the costs of higher education.
 Financial aid is available from the state and federal governments, the Germanna Educational Foundation, and private organizations.